-(d) Direct supervision includes any type of evaluative role.
+(d) Direct evaluative or supervisory authority includes any type of evaluative role.
 Examples of direct supervision of the student include teaching the student's class, serving as a thesis or dissertation director, instructor of record, member of the student's thesis or dissertation committee, member of the student's comprehensive or doctoral exam committee, and member of other committees where the focus is evaluation or supervision of the student's academic competence or the student's assistantship.